 The History of CBT

-CBT isn’t a new therapy.
-It was developed in the 1960s as a way to capture more of the internal dialogues people have within themselves that spur outward reactions.
+CBT was conceived in the 1960s as a way to capture the internal dialogues people have within themselves that drive their outward reactions.
 The therapy was developed by psychiatrist Aaron T. Beck.
-He noticed, in his treatment of people with a variety of mental health and addiction disorders, that people often had an inward conversation with themselves.
+In his treatment of people with a variety of mental health and addiction disorders, he noticed people often had inward conversations with themselves.

-He found that his patients’ thoughts often impacted the way they felt.
+He observed that patients’ thoughts impacted the way they felt.
 He called these automatic thoughts.
 Over time, he developed a way to understand and change those thoughts, and this later became CBT.
-Most of his work and overall methods are still used today by therapists in CBT techniques.
+His work and overall methods are still used today by CBT therapists at FHE Health.

-As one of the treatment options we offer at FHE Health, CBT works to help you to move beyond negative thoughts towards recovery.
-Each patient receives individualized treatment and care from our team.
-A treatment plan that fits your needs is available to you.
-Contact us today to learn more.
+As one of the core treatment options at FHE Health, CBT therapy in Deerfield Beach helps you move beyond negative thoughts toward recovery.
+If you have a mental health or substance use disorder, CBT can help you understand your thought patterns.
+A treatment plan that fits your needs is available to you at our cognitive behavioral therapy treatment center.
+Contact us today to learn more about CBT for mental health in Florida.